AshAvalanche/ash-docs/docs/whitepaper-v2/index.md

 ### Financial entry cost

 Running a validator node<sup> [4](#glossary)</sup> on the Avalanche Mainnet requires staking 2,000 AVAX.
+This issue is partially solved by liquid staking protocols such as [BENQI Ignite](https://benqifinance.medium.com/ignite-avalanche-validators-subnets-for-all-592d19b4aa94) and [GoGoPool](https://www.gogopool.com/) by offering to match a portion of the stake amount.

 #### For Subnet owners